 Participation in the National Aged Care Mandatory Quality Indicator Program (NACMQIP) became mandatory for all Australian providers of Residential Aged Care from July 1, 2019.
-The Department of Health allows providers to collect and submit this data using a commercial benchmarking service.
+To assist providers with the submission, the Department of Health allows providers to collect and submit this data using a commercial benchmarking service.

-Last quarter, MOA Benchmarking supported more than 700 homes through their quarterly NACMQIP submissions.
+MOA Benchmarking continues to support providers with their quarterly NACMQIP submission.
 This support includes:

-- Proactive data quality checking.
+- Proactive data quality checks.
 We contact your home as we identify potential data anomalies.

 - A benchmarked pre-submission report for each home.